rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. _Permutation-Tutorial-label:

-About Split, Interval and Permutation Graphs
+About split, interval and permutation graphs
 --------------------------------------------

 .. contents::